MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery.md

 ![Image of device inventory dashboard](images/2b62255cd3a9dd42f3219e437b956fb9.png)

-## Device discovery applications

-### Vulnerability assessment on discovered devices
+## Vulnerability assessment on discovered devices
-Vulnerabilities and risks on your devices as well as other discovered unmanaged devices in the network are part of the current TVM flows under “Security Recommendations” and represented in entity pages across the portal.
+Vulnerabilities and risks on your devices as well as other discovered unmanaged devices in the network are part of the current TVM flows under "Security Recommendations" and represented in entity pages across the portal.
 Search for "SSH" related security recommendations to find SSH vulnerabilities that are related for unmanaged and managed devices.

 ![Image of security recommendations dashboard](images/1156c82ffadd356ce329d1cf551e806c.png)